Heaviness of heart bows a man down, but a kind word makes it glad. Proverbs 12:25

 65 Then the Lord awakened as one out of sleep,

-like a mighty man who shouts by reason of wine.
+like a mighty man who shouts because of wine.

 66 He struck his adversaries backward.